Welcome to today's edition of the Rush 24-7 podcast.

 Let me try to straighten this out.

-I said divide 700 billion by the number of Americans who have mortgages.
+I said divide $700 billion by the number of Americans who have mortgages.

-And it's nowhere near 200 billion.
+And it's nowhere near $200 billion.

 So let me give you the details.

-I'm going to go back to the uh Jeffrey Myron story here, his column at CNN in just a second.
+I'm going to go back to the Jeffrey Myron story here, his column at CNN in just a second.

 And in fact, there's another way of looking about how to understand $700 billion, and I'll get to that right after this.

-But they need every penny to prop up the mortgage lenders, they say.
+This $700 billion is amazing, but they need every penny to prop up the mortgage lenders, they say.

-So 700 billion divided by 33 million equals over 21,000 cash the government could just give to everybody with a mortgage.
+So, $700 billion divided by $33 million equals over $21,000 cash the government could just give to everybody with a mortgage.

 Give it to the people who make the country work.